viig99/ContrastiveLearningLossComparison/README.md

 # Contrastive Learning Loss Comparision

 This repository is re-create the results from the paper [Bridging Mini-Batch and Asymptotic Analysis in Contrastive Learning: From InfoNCE to Kernel-Based Losses](https://arxiv.org/abs/2405.18045).
-It compare's the performance of different contrastive learning loss functions on the CIFAR-100 dataset.
+It compare's the performance of different contrastive learning loss functions on the CIFAR-100 dataset & on text-pretraining for MS MARCO passage ranking dataset.
 The following loss functions are compared:
   * [InfoNCE Loss](https://arxiv.org/pdf/1807.03748v2 "Representation Learning with Contrastive Predictive Coding")
   * [NT-Xent Loss (SimCLR)](https://arxiv.org/abs/2002.05709 "A Simple Framework for Contrastive Learning of Visual Representations")